sakshichavhan27/TYPROJECT_PPE_DETECTION/README.md

 - **Data Storage**: Detection results are stored in a MySQL database.
 - **Flask Web Application**: Simple web interface for uploading and analyzing video files.

+## System Workflow

+1. User uploads a video through the web interface
+2. The system processes the video frame by frame
+3. YOLOv8 model detects PPE items
+4. Detected objects are labeled with confidence scores
+5. Results are displayed with bounding boxes
+6. Detection data is stored in the MySQL database

 ## Prerequisites

 Make sure you have the following installed: